ChinmayIngle26/College-hub/README.md

    - Go to your Firebase Console -> Firestore Database.
    - Navigate to the `users` collection.
    - Find the document corresponding to the admin user you just signed up (the document ID will be the user's UID from Firebase Authentication).
-   - In that document, find the `role` field.
-It will likely be set to `student` (the default during signup).
-   - **Change the value of the `role` field from `student` to `admin` and save the document.**
+   - **Add or update the `role` field in that document.
+Set its value to `admin` (as a string) and save the document.** If the `role` field already exists (e.g., set to `student` during signup), change it to `admin`.

-   This step is crucial because the Firestore security rules (`firestore.rules`) use this `role` field to grant admin-level permissions for reading/writing user data.
+   This step is crucial because the Firestore security rules (`firestore.rules`) use this `role` field to grant admin-level permissions.

 ### 6. Deploy Firestore Security Rules

-The project includes a `firestore.rules` file that defines basic security for your database (e.g., users can only read/write their own data, and admins have broader access).
-You need to deploy these rules to your Firebase project.
+The project includes a `firestore.rules` file that defines security for your database (e.g., users can only read/write their own data, and admins have broader access).
+You **MUST** deploy these rules to your Firebase project.

 **a.
 Log in to Firebase CLI:**
 ```bash